serverless/serverless/docs/deprecations.md

 <a name="AWS_API_GATEWAY_SPECIFIC_KEYS"><div>&nbsp;</div></a>

-## `awsKmsKeyArn` references
+## API Gateway specific configuration

 Please use `provider.apiGateway.apiKeys` instead of `provider.apiKeys`.
 Please use `provider.apiGateway.resourcePolicy` instead of `provider.resourcePolicy`.
 Please use `provider.apiGateway.usagePlan` instead of `provider.usagePlan`.

-Starting with v3.0.0, API Gateway-specific configuration keys "apiKeys", "resourcePolicy" and "usagePlan" will be relocated from "provider" to "provider.apiGateway".
+Starting with v3.0.0, API Gateway-specific configuration keys `apiKeys`, `resourcePolicy` and `usagePlan` will be relocated from `provider` to `provider.apiGateway`.

 <a name="PARAMETERIZED_ARGUMENT"><div>&nbsp;</div></a>